sunliang3361/fnbtools/README.md

 * BreakpointStart: Start position of deletions
 * BreakpointEnd: End position of deletions
 * DeletionLength: Deletion length
-* SuppRead#: CLR represent the clipped reads number; CRR represents discordant reads number; SMD represents small deletion reads number; FLR represents the flanking supporting reads of deletions on the left; FRR represents the flanking supporting read number of deletions on the right
+* SuppRead#: CLR represent the clipped reads number; CRR represents discordant reads number; SMD represents small deletion reads number; FLR represents the flanking supporting reads number of deletions on the left; FRR represents the flanking supporting read number of deletions on the right
 * GapStarts_position: Start position of gaps
 * GapEnd_position	: End position of gaps
 * Del_mutant: 'Yes' represents deletions found in mutant samples
 * Del_control: 'Yes' represents deletions found in control samples; 'No' represents no deletions found in control samples
 * Homo_Unique: 'Yes' represents deletions only exist in mutant samples but not in control sample; 'No' represents deletions exist in both mutant and control sample
+* DeletionFreq: Deletion frequency for contaminated pool
 * Genes (optional): This column will only show genes if deletions cover

 #### 2. BED file with annotation (optional)